txoof/PaperPi/paperpi/plugins/librespot_client/README.md

 refresh_rate = 10
 max_priority = 0
 min_display_time = 15
-# name of librespot player
+# name of librespot player - use ("*"" to track any and all spotify players)
-player_name = SpoCon-Spotify
+player_name = LibreSpot-Spotify
 # time in seconds before plugin is removed from the display loop
 idle_timeout = 10
+# port to search for librespot (if unset, defaults to 24879)
+port = 24879

 LAYOUTS AVAILABLE: